EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 10.2.
 Internal regulations proposed by the Advisory Council, the Sections and the permanent committees have to be approved by the Executive Board.
 Internal regulations set up by the Executive Board have to be approved by the General Assembly.

 11.1.
-An internal Conciliation Court will be appointed for the settlement of all disputes regarding ESTES’ affairs, which is not to be seen as an arbitration court according to §§ 577 ff of the Austrian Code of Civil Procedure.
+An internal Arbitration Panel will be appointed for the settlement of all disputes regarding ESTES’ affairs.

 12. Dissolution of ESTES / cessation of privileged objectives